XVARY Composite Score

 When the story is priced for precision, messy disclosure makes it harder for you to underwrite what is actually happening inside the business.

-execution dependence on leadership
+Execution dependence on leadership

 A new employment agreement with the President and CRO in March 2026 keeps attention on commercial execution.
 Small-cap growth stories rarely get the luxury of a quiet transition.